fourward-thinking/fourward-thinking.github.io/index.md

 Fourward Thinking is an app designed to help ICS students connect with each other for peer-to-peer study sessions.
 To get started, students must log in and set up their profile.
 The profile allows students to list the courses they've completed, where they are available to offer help, as well as the courses they are currently enrolled in, where they may need assistance.
 This means every student can play both roles—in the curriculum.
 Students are also required to upload a profile picture to ensure they can be easily identified.

 The app features a section where all ICS courses are listed.
 For each course, students can view others who are currently enrolled or have completed the course.
 A student can propose a study session focused on a specific topic they need help with (e.g., "Help me with my essay on configuration management"), along with a suggested meeting time in the ICSpace (e.g., 8:30–9:30 PM tonight).
-Once the proposal is made, a notification is sent to all students in the course, allowing them to indicate whether they plan to attend the session at the proposed time.
+Once the proposal is made, a notification is sent to all relevant members of the ICS department, allowing them to indicate whether they plan to attend the session at the proposed time.

-There is also an online calendar that shows all scheduled study sessions and the attendees for each.
+There is also an online calendar that shows all scheduled study sessions and the participants for each.

 Fourward Thinking offers two modes for organizing study sessions:

   **Planned Sessions**: If you want to arrange a group study session for later, you can schedule it for a specific time in the future.

-  **Immediate Help:** If you need help right away, you can select “Right Now!” to indicate you’re currently in ICSpace and need assistance.
-This alerts all the Senseis and Grasshoppers for your course, allowing others to join in and create a spontaneous study group.
+  **Immediate Help:** If you need help right away, you can select “Right Now” to indicate you’re currently in ICSpace and need assistance.
+This alerts all the relevant members of the ICS department for your course, allowing others to join in and create a spontaneous study group.

 Administrators oversee the platform and can be contacted by users if they encounter any inappropriate behavior.
 Key Design Goals for Fourward Thinking: